AP-Computer-Science-Joe-Polacco/BabylonianSquareRootAlgorithm/README.md

 2. Run the BabylonianSquareRootAlgorithm class (it is already written for you).

-3. Run all the tests in the BabylonianTest test suite.
+3. Run all the tests in the BabylonianTest test suite. (optional)

 Look for the TODO comments for code to complete.